 Independent service quality survey results

-As part of a regulatory requirement, an independent survey was conducted to ask customers of the 9 largest personal current account providers if they would recommend their provider to friends and family.
+As part of a regulatory requirement, an independent survey was conducted to ask approximately 435 customers of each of the 9 largest personal current account providers if they would recommend their provider to friends and family.
+The results represent the view of customers who took part in the survey.

-These results are from an independent survey carried out between February 2018 and December 2018 by GfK UK Limited as part of a regulatory requirement.
+These results are from an independent survey carried out between July 2018 and June 2019 by Ipsos Mori as part of a regulatory requirement.

 Customers with personal current accounts were asked how likely they would be to recommend their provider, their provider’s online and mobile banking services, services in branches and overdraft services to friends and family.

-The results show the proportion of customers of each provider who said that they were ‘extremely likely’ or ‘very likely’ to recommend each service.
+The results show the proportion of customers of each provider, among those who took part in the survey, who said that they were ‘extremely likely’ or ‘very likely’ to recommend each service.

-Participating providers: Bank of Ireland UK, Barclays Bank UK, Danske Bank, First Trust Bank, HSBC UK, Halifax, Nationwide, Santander UK, Ulster Bank.
+Participating providers: Bank of Ireland UK, Barclays, Danske Bank, First Trust Bank, HSBC UK, Halifax, Nationwide, Santander UK, Ulster Bank.

 Results are updated every six months, in August and February.